Millfield: Olympic Games

-Preparatory School
+Preparatory school

 Millfield Preparatory School is a coeducational preparatory school in Glastonbury and is the feeder for the senior school.
-Currently, there are 442 pupils attending the school, 231 boys and 211 girls.
-146 of the pupils are boarders and 296 are day pupils.

 History

-The school was founded in 1946, by Jack 'Boss' Meyer who also founded and ran Millfield and later became the headteacher.
+The school was founded in 1946 by Jack 'Boss' Meyer who also founded and ran Millfield and later became the headteacher.
 He bought Edgarley Hall and its grounds from the Thomas-Ferrands, following use by the army in World War II.

 Meyer's philosophy was "...to nurture talent by providing the very best facilities, teaching, coaching and opportunities in which young people can exercise and explore their abilities; and to give awards to those in financial need."

 A pre-preparatory department was initially started at the 19th-century house, The Hollies, in the centre of Glastonbury in the mid-1980s, later moving to the main preparatory school site.

 Boarding

 Around 43% of pupils are boarders.
 Boarding has been an integral part of the school for most of its history.
 There are three boys' boarding houses and two girls' houses, each housing between 30 and 40 pupils.
 Flexi-boarding is also available.